What is Functional Health

 This approach prioritizes the maintenance and enhancement of the body’s innate self-healing and functional capabilities across all life areas.
 By identifying and addressing the underlying causes of illness, functional wellness seeks to rectify imbalances or dysfunctions that hinder the body’s optimal healing and functioning.

 Functional Health approaches can be beneficial for managing a wide range of chronic diseases by addressing underlying imbalances, promoting overall wellness, and optimizing individual health outcomes.
-Here are some common chronic diseases where functional health can make a significant difference.

 1. Type 2 Diabetes: Functional health interventions focus on improving insulin sensitivity, managing blood sugar levels, and addressing underlying metabolic imbalances through personalized nutrition plans, targeted supplementation, lifestyle modifications, stress management techniques, and regular physical activity.